grandadmiral-thrawn/metQC/_posts/2015-02-19-standard-deviation-of-wind-direction-and-other-wind-checks-for-portal-old-and-new-anemometers.markdown

 * Data logger will always use the highest resolution inputs it has to determine statistics unless explicitly told [otherwise](#statistics)

-* for wind speeds by vector, the mean of the standard deviations and the standard deviation of means at the daily aggregation are not the same
+* For wind speeds by vector (Ux and Uy components), the mean of the standard deviations and the standard deviation of means do not give the same output in the daily scale.

-* sonic anemometers and propeller anemometers measure very different directions and deviations. even when the direction they measure for the day mean is similar, the deviation is much more on the [sonic](#compare)
+* Sonic anemometers and propeller anemometers measure very different directions and deviations, even at the same scale.
+Even when the direction they measure for the day mean is similar, the deviation is much more on the [sonic](#compare).
+This is because the sonic is measuring many more values and is more attune to variation because it does not suffer from mechancial issues such as underspeeding.

-* It appears that the sonic retains the high-variability of its high-resolution inputs even into the daily vector averaged summary for direction, whereas the propeller anemometer, which does not carry as much variability, shows daily standard deviations that are more constrained.
-Additionally, although the daily standard deviations that are vector averaged on the propeller anemometer did differ from taking the average of five minute standard deviations, these differences are relatively small.
+* Vector averaged deviations differ from deviations of not-vector-averaged metrics.

-* Whether or not to retain sub-15 second variability by doing standard deviation inclusive of all minor fluxes on the sonic anemometers seems to be the key in aligning the methods.
-The arguement against high-variability data at that scale is strong in the literature, however, the interest in retaining data at that scale is equally strong.
-The paper by Vickers and Mahrt (1996) shows the interest in retaining high resolution data; however, even eddy covariance methods rely on robust filtering of spiky data using weighted ensemble averaging, so the value of this spiky deviation as a direct output is hard to determine.
+* Not calculating a daily standard deviation will dampen the variability associated with fifteen or less second data, and the loss of information will be greater on the sonic than on the propeller anemometer.

 How the Campbell C-SAT3 SONIC works
 ----------------